-A similar scan as performed before for the kinetic parameters of the core complexes can also be performed for varying light intensities.
-Copy miniScan.sh and adapt the arguments to the confFile-Variator.pl script.
-Replace the "protein" label by the label of the light pool ("Light"), tell it to vary parameter 3, and scan light intensities of 0.1 to 1000 W/m^2 and save the output:
+A similar scan as performed above for the kinetic parameters of the core complexes can also be performed for varying light intensities.
+Copy miniScan.sh and adapt the aruments to the confFile-Variator.pl script.
+Replace the "protein" label by the label of the light pool ("Light"), tell it to vary parameter 3, and scan light intensities of 0.1 to 1000 W/m2 and save the output: